alsongard/airpollution-data-analysis-/README.md

 ## Description
 This repository will be used to analyze the different levels of air pollution in different countries and
-Later on, if hospital data is given for repository diseases led from air pollution we will identify patterns and interesting relationships between the level of air pollution and repository diseases.
+Later on, if hospital data is available for repository diseases led from air pollution, i will identify patterns and interesting relationships between the level of air pollution and repository diseases.

 ## Features